miker-bice/simple-freedom-wall-app/README.md

-##Freedom Wall (A django web app)
+# Freedom Wall App

-Want to share a secret or confession?
+Want to share a secret or maybe confess someething?
-Share them anonymously with this app.
+Share the anonymously with this web app made with Django.
 Currently in development.